category with duals (list of them)

 The category of species, with the monoidal structure given by substitution product of species, is closed monoidal (each functor admits a right adjoint) but not biclosed monoidal.

 The category of modules over any Hopf monoid in a closed monoidal category, or more generally algebras for any Hopf monad, is again a closed monoidal category.
 In particular, the category of modules over any group object in a cartesian closed category is (cartesian) closed monoidal.
+For more on this phenomenon see at Tannaka duality.

 This commutes because the tensor product in is pointwise (here means the family of objects in ).
 Since is closed, has a right adjoint.
 Since the vertical functors are comonadic, the (dual of the) adjoint lifting theorem implies that has a right adjoint as well.